nikkorn/mistreevous/README.md

 ```

 ### Retry
 This decorator node will repeat the execution of its child node if the child moves to the `FAILED` state.
-It will do this until either the child moves to the `SUCCEEDED` state, at which point the retry node will move to the `SUCCEEDED` state, or the maximum number of attempts is reached, which moves the retry node to the `FAILED` state.
+It will do this until either the child moves to the `SUCCEEDED` state, at which point the retry node will move to the `SUCCEEDED` state or the maximum number of attempts is reached, which moves the retry node to the `FAILED` state.
 This node will be in a `RUNNING` state if its child is also in the `RUNNING` state, or if further attempts need to be made.

-The maximum number of attempts can be defined as a single integer attempt argument.
+The maximum number of attempts can be defined as a single integer attempt argument in MDSL, or by setting the `attempts` property in JSON.
 In the example below, we would be retrying the action **SomeAction** 5 times.

 *MDSL*
 ```